 A 1000 lb Swordfish

 was landed at Newlyn Fish Market during the week.
-Reported as
+Reported as being the

 largest specimen ever landed there.